After hiking to the Whale Tails sculpture, we headed east toward Richmond and Stowe, Vermont. The next two stops were historic landmarks.

 Round Church from the road

-Facing the Round Church
+Front of the Round Church

 Located in Richmond, Vermont, it is free to visit but be aware that there are only a few parking spots on the road in front of the church.
 During the summer and fall, it is open to the public during the day.

-Old Round Church landscape
+Old Round Church in Vermont

 The building was used for town meetings and as a place of worship for five protestant denominations: Baptists, Christians, Congregationalists, Methodists, and Universalists.
 Now it is maintained by the Richmond Historical Society.